5 Inference for simple linear regression

 H0:β1=0Ha:β10

 where β1 is the true slope between per_capita_expend and playgrounds.
-From , we know the observed slope β^1 is 0.0033 and the estimated standard error SEβ^1 is 0.0016.
+The observed slope from , we know the observed slope β^1 is 0.003 and the estimated standard error SEβ^1 is 0.002.
 The test statistic is

 T=0.003300.0016=2.063